 This timely event will draw on the findings in our recently published Annual Report, along with EPI’s previous work from across our research strands, in order to demonstrate how we have improved our understanding of disadvantage and to inform a debate on accountability and targeting resources in the education field.

 The first session will focus on understanding child poverty – the drivers, risk factors, trends and measurements.
-Tom Waters (Institute for Fiscal Studies) and Matthew Oakley (Social Metrics Commission) have been invited to speak on this session.
+Tom Waters (Institute for Fiscal Studies) and Matthew Oakley (Social Metrics Commission) will speak on this session.

 This will be followed by a session looking at how we have improved our understanding of the mechanisms and outcomes of disadvantage, splitting the discussion between inputs and outputs.
-Jo Hutchinson (Education Policy Institute) and Luke Sibieta (Institute for Fiscal Studies, Education Policy Institute) will present.
+Jo Hutchinson (Education Policy Institute) and Jon Andrews (Education Policy Institute) will present.

 A practitioner’s perspective on the issues surrounding childhood disadvantage in school will then be put forward, presented by representatives from both academy trust and local authority schools.

 The conference will close with a panel discussion, chaired by David Laws (Education Policy Institute), where panellists will have the opportunity to debate on accountability, education funding and sensible targeting of resources.
-Invited panellists include Dame Martina Milburn (Social Mobility Commission), Sam Butters (Fair Education Alliance), Robbie Coleman (Education Endowment Foundation) and Nick Brook (NAHT).
+Panellists include Sasha Morgan (Social Mobility Commission), Sam Butters (Fair Education Alliance), Robbie Coleman (Education Endowment Foundation) and Nick Brook (NAHT).

 To conclude, a light lunch will be provided and there will be opportunity for networking.